 - 1. To be admitted to the program, prospective students must provide proof of current certification or licensure in a related medical field as determined by the Program Director. - 2.
+Meet pre-occupational class requirements required by LEAARC & IBLCE for Pathway 2 IBCLC board certification application. - 3.
+Completion of application and related procedures. - 4.
+Ability to comply with health-related standards and meet minimum essential skill requirements. - 5.
+Payment of fees for liability insurance. - 6.
+Documentation of current CPR certification. - 7.
 Students will have to submit a satisfactory criminal background check as well as a drug screen in order to be placed in a clinical health care facility to complete the clinical portions of their educational training.